-One of the questions I get asked a lot is how I manage to read as much as I do.
-In this post I want to share with you some of tips I have for reading quickly and still be able to retain the information.
+In a previous post, I talked about the importance of reading.
+With that, one of the questions I get asked a lot is how I manage to read as much as I do.
+In this post, I want to share with you some of the tips I have for reading quickly and still be able to retain the information.

 Speed reading 101

 First things first, you have got to increase the number of pages you can read in a specified amount of time.
 One of the best ways to increase your speed is to stop reading the margins.
 By this, I mean, don’t allow your eyes to read an entire line in a book.
 Stop about half an inch or so from the margins.
 Your peripheral vision will pick up the rest.